ludivinecp/Random_team/README.md

 $ Coralie

 ```
-When all you players have been added, tape :
+When all you players have been added, put :
 ```'sh'
 $ .
 ```